-The National Defense Authorization Act (NDAA) for Fiscal Year 2009 required the President and the Defense Department to submit reports on comprehensive strategies for public diplomacy and strategic communication.
-These are called 1055 reports because of the section of the NDAA that called for them.
-The Defense Department 1055 report is here.
-The President’s 1055 report, issued through the National Security Council, is now available (PDF, 737kb).*
+The Congress specified in the National Defense Authorization Act (NDAA) for Fiscal Year 2009 a requirement that the President and the Defense Department submit reports on comprehensive strategies for public diplomacy and strategic communication.
+These “1055 reports,” so-called because of the section of the NDAA that called for them, provide an insight into the senior leader perspective on the U.S. Government bureaucracies that engage and influence foreign publics.
+The Administration just released their report, National Framework for Strategic Communication (2010).
+The Defense Department’s report was released earlier and is available here.*

-In the report are four significant recommendations on “re-balancing” public diplomacy and strategic communication programs.
-The fourth recommendation deserves special attention:
+The report includes four significant recommendations on “re-balancing” public diplomacy and strategic communication.
+The fourth of these deserves special attention:

 (d) how best to expedite revitalizing and strengthening civilian department and agency capabilities, both qualitatively and quantitatively, to enable them to effectively execute these programs and activities.